 Learning Mentors - Angie and Paula

-We have worked together for 13 years, here at St Anne’s, our job is to make sure all children are in school, on time, safe and happy.
+We have worked together for a number of years here at St Anne’s, our job is to make sure all children are in school, on time, safe and happy.
 Our role is to help remove any barriers to learning that they may have, and thereby support their overall development.

 We support children from Nursery to Year 6 - we do this through: